 Kids aren’t born knowing how to manage their emotions.
 (Your sobbing toddler made that clear after you cut their sandwich the wrong way.)
 Strategies for developing emotional wellness “need to be taught, just like learning to add and subtract and tie your shoes,” says Children’s Healthcare of Atlanta Strong4Life licensed therapist Jody Baumstein, LCSW.

 Just as we must look after our kids’ physical health, we have to support their emotional wellness (and our own).
 It’s a lifelong project that starts at birth.

 Babies have so many physical needs—feedings, diaper changes, more feedings, more diaper changes—that’s it’s easy to forget they also have emotional needs.
 But good news: By responding to your infant’s cries, you are taking care of both.

 Attunement is a fancy word for hearing and responding to a baby’s needs.
-She cries, you pick her up.
-She’s hungry, you feed her.
+He cries, you pick him up.
+He’s hungry, you feed him.
 Attunement “gives [babies] the sense that their needs are met and somebody’s paying attention, which is the foundation for emotional wellness,” says Baumstein.

 Similar to attunement is the concept of “serve and return.”
-When a baby serves up a signal (a smile, a cry, a coo), the parent “returns” a response (smiling back, picking her up, talking).
+When a baby serves up a signal (a smile, a cry, a coo), the parent “returns” a response (smiling back, picking him up, talking).
 Serve-and-return interactions help develop a baby’s brain and strengthen bonds.
-Just talking to your baby, even if she can’t talk back, is a great way to start building emotional wellness.
+Just talking to your baby, even if he can’t talk back, is a great way to start building emotional wellness.

 Attunement is equally as important for young kids as it is for babies.
 You don’t have to drop what you are doing every time they yell “Watch me!”
 As long as you’re attuned most of the time, your child will feel safe and supported.